smackchat/mixable/README.md

 	- if both the child and the parent define a method of the same name, then the child will overwrite, and you end up 	   with the child's version.

-	ex use) from the ./examples directory in Mixable,
+use case scenario from the ./examples directory in Mixable,

 Animal: